peterstaylor/vibe_project/README.md

 - respond again and show the outcome of that box being checked
 - list everything as a "session" not a "lesson" in the end
 - make whole thing responsive so it responds to questions
-- add functionality to handle if instrcutor doesn't respond
+- add functionality to handle if instrcutor doesn
+'t respond
 - use the notes section of the calendar to track if the thing has been modified or shoudl be added to the "to do list"

+### email to clients
+- subject "your lesson report"
+- last month you had this many lessions
+- next month you hve this many lessons
+- is this correct? y/n
+- figure out a way to make the URL click or embed a form in the email
+- ideally the yes or no should be in the body of the email
+- actually maybe they don't even click yes, only a "no" otherwise they can just ignore it